 Our results are as follows.
 First, a higher LTV ratio in one region can widely amplify the domestic propagation of the APP and its expansionary effect on domestic households' borrowing.
-Second, during the implementation of the EA-wide non-conventional measures, the increase in households' borrowing can be further magnified in one EA region by the combination of high LTV ratio and irrational expectations.
-Third, region-specific macroprudential measures can stabilize private sector borrowing, with limited negative effects on domestic economic activity and no significant effects on inflation.
+Second, during the implementation of the EA-wide non-standard measures, the increase in households' borrowing can be further magnified in one EA region by the combination of high LTV ratio and irrational expectations.
+Third, region-specific macroprudential measures can stabilize private sector borrowing, with limited negative effects on domestic economic activity and no significant effects on inflation, as households substitute consumption of nondurable goods and investment in physical capital for housing.
+Fourth, results hold also in the case of EA-wide overly optimistic expectations.

 The paper builds upon several recent contributions.
-Burlon, Gerali, Notarpietro, and Pisani (2015) evaluate the impact of APP on EA macroeconomic and financial conditions, assuming that some households are subject to a borrowing constraint (the borrowing limit is exogenously set, thus there is no collateral).
-Chen, Curdia, and Ferrero (2012) introduce financial market segmentation à la Andres, Lopez-Salido, and Nelson (2004) to evaluate the impact of US quantitative easing.
+Chen, Cúrdia, and Ferrero (2012) introduce financial market segmentation à la Andrés, J., J. López-Salido, and E. Nelson (2004) to evaluate the impact of US quantitative easing.
 We tailor their set-up to a monetary union framework and consider the role of a country-specific borrowing constraint in propagating the shocks.
-Previous studies on the US such as, e.g., Gertler and Karadi (2011), Gertler and Kiyotaki (2010), and Curdia and Woodford (2011) study the effects of security purchase programs in closed-economy settings.
+Previous studies on the US such as, e.g., Gertler and Karadi (2011), Gertler and Kiyotaki (2010), and Cúrdia and Woodford (2011) study the effects of security purchase programs in closed-economy settings.
 Our exercise is calibrated to the EA.
+Burlon, Gerali, Notarpietro, and Pisani (2015) evaluate the impact of APP on EA macroeconomic and financial conditions, assuming that some households are subject to a borrowing constraint (the borrowing limit is exogenously set, thus there is no collateral).3